π― Unit 4 Activities

 scan.close();

-PART B: Display Names & Images
+PART B: Display Data Attributes

 If you take a look at the Pokemon CSV file, youβll notice that each line contains multiple data attributes separated by commas.
 These attributes include each Pokemonβs name, type, speed, etc. on each row.
 Typically, the first line of a CSV file serves as the header, indicating the names of these attributes.